alexoransky/music/readme.txt

 1. Install Python

-2. Install XCode CLT from:
+2. (macOS only) Install XCode CLT from: https://developer.apple.com/download/more/
-https://developer.apple.com/download/more/

 3. Choose between SimpleSynth and FluidSynth.